National Infantry Museum and Soldier Center

 The National Infantry Museum and Soldier Center salutes soldiers in a 190,000-square-foot facility nestled where Columbus meets Fort Benning.
 It is the only museum in the country dedicated to the American Infantryman and preserves one of the greatest collections of military artifacts.

-Featuring state-of-the-art immersion experiences, the museum traces infantry history from Colonial times to the present in a series of galleries.
-The museum also showcases World War II Company Street and the Memorial Walk of Honor.
+Featuring state-of-the-art exhibits, the museum traces infantry history from colonial times to the present in a series of galleries.
+The museum also showcases the Vietnam Memorial Plaza, featuring the Dignity Memorial Vietnam Wall and the iconic World War II Company Street.

 Guests can enjoy the many attractions at the museum, including the area's only IMAX Theatre, Combat Simulators and EST200 Rifle Range, Soldier Store, and the Fife and Drum Restaurant.

 As a visitor, you will meet the infantryman face to face and join him on his journey.
 You will come to understand why a soldier puts himself in harm's way, and you will leave transformed, just as the infantry transforms a man into a U.S. soldier.

 Hours of Operation

 Friday: 9:00AM - 5:00PM

 Admission No Admission Fee / $5 suggested donation per person

 Average Entree Price